Phenom Hires Senior Leaders to Oversee Rapid Growth in Europe

 "The need for AI-powered talent experiences is universal, and the interest in Phenom's platform originating from EMEA is increasing every day," said Mahe Bayireddi, co-founder and CEO of Phenom.
 "We're thrilled that Andy and Thomas are joining our team.
 They carry proven track records of success meeting ambitious business objectives in many different markets around the world, and we expect their leadership will inspire our talented overseas team to bring amazing talent experiences to global enterprises."

-As the vice president and general manager for Phenom in Central Europe, Gerstner will be responsible for strengthening existing and new customer relationships in Germany, Austria and Switzerland.
+As the vice president and general manager for Phenom in Central Europe, Gerstner will be responsible for strengthening existing and new customer relationships in Central Europe, including Germany, Austria, Switzerland, France and BENELUX.
 In his last role, he was the EMEA president of Pathlock defining, implementing, and executing growth strategy across all channels.
 For 14 years, Gerstner also held various senior executive roles at SAP, including senior vice president for the SuccessFactors business in the Middle and Eastern European region and managing director in Asia.

 "Phenom is already turning heads in Central Europe, and it's incredible to now be part of this special journey," said Gerstner.
 "Organisations that have invested in AI-powered talent experiences are miles ahead of their competitors.
 Already in Central Europe, Phenom's sophisticated platform is making a huge difference, helping organizations transform the way they acquire, develop and retain talent."